-- 1. Waste CO2 emissions are collected from local industrial emitters by gas companies and then purified. - 2.
-The purified CO2 is stored onsite at the concrete plant and connected to CarbonCure's technology. - CarbonCure's technology injects CO2 into the concrete during mixing to produce stronger, greener concrete. - Private and public projects are built with CarbonCure concrete, reducing embodied carbon in new buildings.
+Waste CO2 emissions are collected from local industrial emitters by gas companies and then purified.

+- The purified CO2 is stored onsite at the concrete plant and connected to the CarbonCure Technology. - The CarbonCure Technology injects CO2 into the concrete during mixing to produce stronger, greener concrete. - Private and public projects are built with CarbonCure concrete, reducing embodied carbon in new buildings.